voteflux/flux-docs/docs/constitutions/aus.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The party is required to announce the date of the Annual General Meeting (AGM) once per calendar year at a time of the Leadership’s choosing, and hold the AGM within one month of the annoucement.
+The party is required to announce the date of the Annual General Meeting (AGM) once per calendar year at a time of the Leadership's choosing, and hold the AGM within one month of the annoucement.

 An AGM is to be chaired by the secretary and follow an agenda.
 The